Saltine Cracker Toffee (Christmas Crack)

 • In a small saucepan, combine the butter, granulated sugar, and brown sugar.
 Bring it to a rolling boil, stirring constantly.

 • When the mixture comes to a rolling boil, boil for three minutes.
-(You want the mixture to reach 275°F to 280°F; I recommend using a candy thermometer for best results!)
+You want the mixture to reach 275°F to 280°F. I highly recommend using a clip-on pot candy thermometer for the best results!

 • Immediately remove the mixture from the heat, and stir in the vanilla extract.
 Quickly pour the mixture over the crackers, and spread evenly with a spatula.